Part 2 of 2

 T. S. Eliot was born on September 26, 1888 in St. Louis, Missouri.
 In honor of his birthday, we are publishing this essay by Kerry Bolton, the second and final part of which appears below.

-Eliot, first and foremost a Christian traditionalist, did not see the advent of Fascist Italy as optimistically as Ezra Pound did, although he refused to engage in intellectual tub-thumping, even when the treatment of Jews in National Socialist Germany was exciting universal ferment.
-Such prevalent anti-fascism he described as an “emotional outlet” for liberals, and as “distracting from the true evils of their own society.”
-He refused to take a position on the Spanish Civil War, and even criticized Oxford when the University declined to participate in the bicentennial celebrations of the University of Göttingen in 1937, in protest against the restrictions against Jews.
-Eliot’s position was that public institutions should not be political pawns, and that the associations of academics between nations should to be affected.
+First and foremost a Christian traditionalist, Eliot did not see the advent of Fascist Italy as optimistically as did Ezra Pound, although he refused to engage in intellectual tub-thumping, even when the treatment of Jews in National Socialist Germany was provoking widespread criticism.
+He described the prevailing anti-fascism as an “emotional outlet” for liberals, and as distracting them “from the true evils of their own society.”
+As mentioned earlier, he refused to take a position on the Spanish Civil War, and even criticized Oxford when the University declined to participate in the bicentennial celebrations of the University of Göttingen in 1937, in protest against the restrictions against Jews.
+Eliot’s position was that public institutions should not be political pawns, and that the associations of academics between nations should not be affected.

 However, Eliot wondered whether Mussolini did represent “Authority and Tradition,” in the historical European sense.
-He considered it likely that Fascism was, like Communism, a substitute religion, and ultimately probably incompatible with Catholicism.
-For Eliot, the monarch and not the dictator symbolized the necessary authority, and this was tempered by the throne being subjected to “one higher authority . . . the Church.”
-It was basically a neo-Medieval outlook.
+He considered it likely that fascism was, like Communism, a substitute religion, and probably incompatible with Catholicism.
+For Eliot, the monarch and not the dictator symbolized the necessary authority, and this was tempered by the subjection of the throne to “one higher authority . . . the Church.”
+His was basically a neo-Medieval outlook.

 In the June 1928 issue of The Criterion Eliot clarified his position, stating that the problems with civilization would be studied.
-He included in that issue a review of Wealth, Virtual Wealth and Debt, by the economic reformer Professor Frederick Soddy, whose book was seminal on the thinking of the early banking reformers.
-The review of the Soddy book by J. McAlpine explained that the medieval era had a social order based on the church, which was organized through guilds, where “money-dealing,” was condemned, and where the Faith was interwoven through the social fabric, the remnants of this traditional order finally being destroyed with the Industrial Revolution and domination by “a cash relationship.”
-Clearly Eliot held the same outlook, which was also the outlook of A. R. Orage whose influence promoted the careers of many new talents, including Eliot and Pound.
+He included in that issue a review of Wealth, Virtual Wealth and Debt, by the economic reformer Professor Frederick Soddy, whose book was a seminal influence on the thinking of the early banking reformers.
+The review of the Soddy book (by J. McAlpine) explained that the medieval era had a social order based on the Church, which was organized through guilds, in which “money-dealing,” was condemned, and in which faith was interwoven through the social fabric.
+The remnants of this traditional order were finally destroyed with the Industrial Revolution and domination by “a cash relationship.”
+Clearly, Eliot held the same outlook, which was also the outlook of Orage whose influence promoted the careers of many new talents, including Eliot and Pound.

 In keeping with this “neo-medievalism,” Eliot sought a return to a rural society, harking back to the organic society that had existed prior to industrialism and urbanization.
 Hence, in October 1931 Eliot wrote in The Criterion that agriculture ought to be “saved” because it is “the foundation for the good life in society; it is, in fact, the normal life.”

 For Eliot, economics and politics must be subjected first to moral and spiritual foundations.
 From these foundations economic and political problems are resolved.
-Writing in 1933, Eliot states that the notion that political, and economic reform must arrive first, then the moral question, is wrong.
+Writing in 1933, Eliot disputes the notion that political and economic reform must arrive first, followed by the moral question.
 A new economic system must be related to “a moral system.”
 “Moralists and philosophers must supply the foundations of statesmanship, though they never appear in the forum.”
-This also alludes to the purpose of The Criterion, in forming a metapolitical school of moralists and philosophers who could reshape the social and moral and consequent political and economic order, not just of Britain, but of Europe, whose culture Eliot regarded as unitary.
+This also alludes to the purpose of The Criterion, in forming a metapolitical school of moralists and philosophers who could reshape the social and moral order (and consequently the political and economic order), not just of Britain, but of Europe, whose culture Eliot regarded as unitary.

-The economic question was dealt with specifically with articles on Social Credit during 1935.
-The Criterion of July 1935 carries reviews by well-known commentator on economics, R. McNair Wilson, on six books about Social Credit.
-Here Wilson stated that European civilization came into being on the basis of an economic system that repudiated usury, giving rise to a flowering of medieval culture, where, with an abundance of leisure (100 holy days plus the 52 Sundays) “small villages” were able to build cathedrals whose magnificence endures to the present.
-Indeed, it is a fundamental principle of Social Credit that its system of economics would again accord an abundance both of general prosperity and of leisure that would enable culture to flourish again.
-What eventuated in the modern world has not been increased leisure and wider prosperity, despite the prospects held out by mechanization, but rather an increase in both working hours and the retirement age.
-The same flaws have only been exacerbated in the present day.
+Articles on Social Credit published during 1935 dealt specifically with the economic question.
+The Criterion of July 1935 carried reviews by well-known commentator on economics, R. McNair Wilson, dealing with six books about Social Credit.
+Wilson stated that European civilization came into being on the basis of an economic system that repudiated usury, giving rise to the flowering of medieval culture, when, with an abundance of leisure (100 holy days plus the 52 Sundays) “small villages” were able to build magnificent cathedrals which endure to the present.
+Indeed, it is a fundamental principle of Social Credit that its system of economics would again provide an abundance both of general prosperity and of leisure, enabling culture to flourish again.
+What eventuated in the modern world has not been increased leisure and wider prosperity, despite the prospects held out by mechanization.
+Rather, there has been an increase in both working hours and in the retirement age.
+The same problems have only been exacerbated in the present day.

-The final issue of The Criterion carried the parting words from Eliot, in summation of his outlook: “For myself, a right political philosophy came more and more to imply a right theology–and right economics to depend upon right ethics: leading to emphases which somewhat stretched the original framework of a literary review.”
+The final issue of The Criterion carried these parting words from Eliot, in summation of his outlook: “For myself, a right political philosophy came more and more to imply a right theology—and right economics to depend upon right ethics: leading to emphases which somewhat stretched the original framework of a literary review.”
 This was the predicament of Pound, Yeats, Lawrence, Campbell, and all the other literati who saw culture as endangered by mass society engendered alike by Bolshevism, capitalism, and democracy.
-Some such as Pound saw the answer in a counter-modern doctrine, Fascism; while most, such as Eliot, Yeats, and Campbell saw the answer in reaction and looked suspiciously on Fascism as another revolt of the masses.
+Men such as Pound saw the answer in a counter-modern doctrine, Fascism; while most, like Eliot, Yeats, and Campbell saw the answer in reaction and looked on Fascism suspiciously as yet another revolt of the masses.

 After Strange Gods

-Industrialism and the concomitant phenomena of cosmopolitanism and alien immigration undermine the tradition upon which culture is based by breaking the chain by which culture is transmitted through generations.
-In a lecture at the University of Virginia in 1933, published the following year as After Strange Gods: A Primer of Modern Heresy, Eliot saw that the US had not, and probably would not, recover from the Civil War, which was a victory of plutocracy and industrialism against tradition and ruralism.
-He said to his Virginia audience that, “the chances for the re-establishment of a native culture are perhaps better here than in New England.
+Industrialism and the concomitant phenomena of cosmopolitanism and alien immigration undermine the tradition upon which culture is based by breaking the chain which transmits culture through generations.
+In a lecture at the University of Virginia in 1933 (published the following year as After Strange Gods: A Primer of Modern Heresy), Eliot stated that the USA had not, and probably would not, recover from the Civil War, which was a victory of plutocracy and industrialism against tradition and agrarianism.
+He said to his Virginia audience that “the chances for the re-establishment of a native culture are perhaps better here than in New England.
 You are farther away from New York; you have been less industrialized and less invaded by foreign races; and you have a more opulent soil.”

 It is not necessarily those lands which are the most fertile or most favoured in climate that seem to me the happiest, but those in which a long struggle of adaptation between man and his environment has brought out the best qualities of both; in which the landscape has been moulded by numerous generations of one race, and in which the landscape in turn has modified the race to its own character.

-Eliot commended those who wished for a revived agrarian South who, despite being ridiculed as having an impossible dream, were nonetheless embarking on a worthy cause against “the whole current of economic determinism,” “a god before whom we fall down and worship with all kinds of music.”
-However Eliot considered that:
+Eliot commended those who wished for a revived agrarian South who, despite being ridiculed as nurturing an impossible dream, were nonetheless embarking on a worthy cause against “the whole current of economic determinism,” “a god before whom we fall down and worship with all kinds of music.”
+However, Eliot stated:

 I believe that these matters may ultimately be determined by what people want; that when anything is generally accepted as desirable, economic laws can be upset in order to achieve it; that it does not so much matter at present whether any measures put forward are practical, as whether the aim is a good aim, and the alternatives intolerable.
 There are, at the present stage, more serious difficulties in the revival or establishment of a tradition and a way of life, which require immediate consideration.